Loriage/Beszel-Swift-App/README.md

 -   [ ] Enhanced chart interactivity.
 -   [ ] Localization into other languages.

-## Getting Started

-### Prerequisites

-1. A working [Beszel](https://beszel.dev/guide/getting-started) instance that is accessible from the internet.
-2. An iPhone device or simulator running iOS 17 or newer.
-This project is tested with iOS 26.

 ## Technologies Used

 -   **SwiftUI**: For the entire declarative and reactive user interface.